 Accepted applicants are required to participate in the following:

-Full Day Rheumatology Student and Resident Experience - November 13, 2016
+Full Day Rheumatology Student and Resident Experience - to be announced

 Includes an orientation breakfast, breakout sessions, poster tour, educational sessions and an organized happy hour